What Is a Meth Mite?

 Staphylococcus aureus is a bacterial infection often found in meth addicts.
 This bacteria is most associated with drug users who inject meth using a needle.
 Some cases involve methicillin-resistant S. aureus (MRSA), which can be challenging to treat with traditional antibiotics and penicillin.

-At Zinnia Healing, we understand the struggles of drug abuse and substance addiction.
+At Zinnia Health, we understand the struggles of drug abuse and substance addiction.
 That’s why we offer a wide range of mental health and substance abuse services designed to meet individual needs and interests.
 We can help you begin your journey to recovery.
 Call our addiction helpline at (855) 430-9439 for more information.

 Other Causes of Meth Sores